dd9jn/rfc4880bis/crypto-refresh.md

 When curve NIST P-256, NIST P-384, NIST P-521, brainpoolP256r1, brainpoolP384r1, or brainpoolP512r1 are used in ECDH, their secret keys are represented as a simple integer in standard MPI form.
 Other curves are presented on the wire differently (though still as a single MPI), as described below and in {{curve-specific-formats}}.

-###### Curve25519 ECDH Secret Key Material {#curve25519-secrets}
+###### Curve25519Legacy ECDH Secret Key Material (deprecated) {#curve25519-secrets}

-A Curve25519 secret key is stored as a standard integer in big-endian MPI form.
+A Curve25519Legacy secret key is stored as a standard integer in big-endian MPI form.
+Curve25519Legacy MUST NOT be used in key packets version 6 or above.
 Note that this form is in reverse octet order from the little-endian "native" form found in {{RFC7748}}.

-Note also that the integer for a Curve25519 secret key for OpenPGP MUST have the appropriate form: that is, it MUST be divisible by 8, MUST be at least 2\*\*254, and MUST be less than 2\*\*255.
+Note also that the integer for a Curve25519Legacy secret key for OpenPGP MUST have the appropriate form: that is, it MUST be divisible by 8, MUST be at least 2\*\*254, and MUST be less than 2\*\*255.
 The length of this MPI in bits is by definition always 255, so the two leading octets of the MPI will always be `00 ff` and reversing the following 32 octets from the wire will produce the "native" form.

-When generating a new Curve25519 secret key from 32 fully-random octets, the following pseudocode produces the MPI wire format (note the similarity to `decodeScalar25519` from {{RFC7748}}):
+When generating a new Curve25519Legacy secret key from 32 fully-random octets, the following pseudocode produces the MPI wire format (note the similarity to `decodeScalar25519` from {{RFC7748}}):

     def curve25519_MPI_from_random(octet_list):
         octet_list[0] &= 248